TDT4290-CiDev/frontend/README.md

 ## Create new modules
 ### Form
-To create new modules to the form designer, you do the following:
+To create new modules to the form designer, you do the following (the process is also explained in the src/utils/modules.js file):
-1. Add the new files to their appropriate folder (components, containers etc.)
+1. Add the new files to their appropriate folder (components, containers etc.) Make sure that your main container is placed in src/containers/modules.
+2. Export your module container in src/containers/modules/index.
-2. Import your main component into src/utils/modules.js, create a shortcut and a shortcut description.
-(It's also explained in the modules.js file)
+3. Import your main component into src/utils/modules.js.
+4. Create a shortcut and a shortcut description in the same file as above.
+5. Add functionality to store the required fields in the global [Redux](https://redux.js.org/) state to make the form able to save this new module to the database.

+When creating new modules, make sure to reuse as much code as possible.
+There are made some generic components that should be used if possible.